18 Best Usability Testing Tools in 2024: Comparison Guide

 Lookback is an excellent platform for usability testing on a budget.

-• Moderated usability.
-Talk to your participant in-person and observe their interactions in real-time.
+• Moderated usability: Talk to participants in person and observe their interactions in real-time.

-• Unmoderated usability.
-Give a set of testers step-by-step tasks and analyze the data in-depth when you’re done with the campaign.
+• Unmoderated usability: Give testers step-by-step tasks and analyze the data afterward.

 6. Methinks